 “And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you may be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ—to the glory and praise of God.”

 Who Does the Program?

 A woman who commits to the program may look like she’s just out of college, in post graduate pursuits, in her mid thirties, or even a grandmother.
 She might be a fairly new believer, or she might choose to leave a leadership or a staff position with a campus ministry to have this experience.
 She might even take a sabbatical from the mission field or a professional career to take part.
 When it’s all said and done, she might choose to enroll in seminary, or serve within her family, or continue on as a light in the marketplace.
-She may find herself volunteering in her church, or even having a heart to be on a staff with a church.
+She may find herself volunteering in her church, or even serving on a staff with a church.